NikBit101/modbot/README.md

 ## Usage

-Once the bot is running and configured, users can interact with it using various commands:
+Once the bot is running and configured, different users can interact with it using various commands:

 - **/addword**: Add a word to the custom dictionary of bad words ('Server Admin' role only).
 - **/deleteword**: Remove a word from the custom dictionary of bad words ('Server Admin' role only).